Pacific Rim Wine Competition

 For more information contact:

 Awards offered include: Grand Champion, Best Sparkling Wine, Best Red Wine, Best Rose Wine, Best White Wine, and Best Dessert Wine.
-A Best of Class is awarded to the specific wine classes, also awarded are Gold, Silver, and Bronze medals.
+A Best of Class is awarded to the specific wine classes.
+Also awarded are Gold, Silver, and Bronze medals.
 The Label Competition results in Gold, Silver, and Bronze awards in categories of Most Unique Label, Best Label Series, Best Individual Label and Special Recognition for that unique label that stands out.

-While our Competition concludes in April, we continue with the joy of wine education throughout the year.
+While our competition typically concludes in April, we continue with the joy of wine education throughout the year.
 We pour our Gold Medal and Best of Class wines at the five-day NOS Festival in May every year and then wrap up our education with a Wine & Food Under the Stars fundraiser event in October.

 Internationally Renowned Wineries Honored at Pacific Rim Wine Competition